stankudrow/SQL-via-Alchemy/tutorial/00_installation/00_installation.md

 - [greenlet: official docs](https://greenlet.readthedocs.io/en/latest/index.html)

 **A piece of advice**: if you know little or nothing about concurrency, you definitly need to master it.
-A good starter for concurrency in Python is [SuperFastPython](https://superfastpython.com/) in my humble opinion.
+In my humble opinion, a good starter for concurrency in Python is [SuperFastPython](https://superfastpython.com/) site.
 Also it is good for you to have a well-grounded understanding of Python `asyncio` module, so these sources are helpful:

 - [SuperFastPython: asyncio learning path](https://superfastpython.com/learning-paths/#Asyncio_Learning_Path)